ezsystems/ezplatform/doc/apache2/Readme.md

         RewriteCond %{ENV:SYMFONY_ENV} !^(dev)
         RewriteRule ^/(css|js|fonts?)/.*\.(css|js|otf|eot|ttf|svg|woff) - [L]

-        RewriteRule .* /app.php
+        RewriteRule .* /index.php
     </VirtualHost>

 #### .htaccess

 If you do not have an access to use virtualhost config, use the `.htaccess` file in a simplified form.
-It must be placed in the  `web/` folder to make it running. *This will not work if Apache is configured with the `AllowOverride None` for this directory.*
+It must be placed in the `public/` folder to make it running. *This will not work if Apache is configured with the `AllowOverride None` for this directory.*

-    DirectoryIndex app.php
+    DirectoryIndex index.php

     # Set default timeout to 90s, and max upload to 48mb
     TimeOut 90
     LimitRequestBody 50331648

-    # Disabling MultiViews prevents unwanted negotiation, e.g. "/app" should not resolve
+    # Disabling MultiViews prevents unwanted negotiation, e.g. "/index" should not resolve
-    # to the front controller "/app.php" but be rewritten to "/app.php/app".
+    # to the front controller "/index.php" but be rewritten to "/index.php/index".
     <IfModule mod_negotiation.c>
         Options -MultiViews
     </IfModule>